Vito39/testing_repo_2/CONTRIBUTING.md

 ## Steps to create a release branch
-* In the `setup.py` file in the setup function call update the `version` to latest version number of the `polly-python-library` and also update version number in `download_url` parameter string in whl file name
+* In the `setup.py` update the `VERSION_NUMBER` variable to the version that is going to get released next.
-* In the `first commit` of this branch put the `commit message` in the containing `changes made in above steps` and `current release branch name` as `release_v-x.x.x`
+* The above should be the first commit for the `release branch` which will be named according to the branch naming `release_vx.x.x`.